-The answer will vary from site to site and depend on local ground conditions and nearby trees, but in practise we normally dig to at least one metre below ground level.
+The answer will vary from site to site and depend on local ground conditions and nearby trees, but in practice we normally dig to at least one metre below ground level.
 In some cases one metre will be superfluous, but the difference in cost between digging to one half a metre or one metre is often relatively small.

 In some cases, the foundations will need to be deeper than one metre, in highly shrinkable clay with nearby trees, or on made-up ground.
 Another determining factor is the invert level of any nearby drains, the bottom of the footings must be at least as deep as this.
 It is usual for us to dig foundations deeper than those on the existing building and not uncommon for foundations to be up to two metres deep.
 This is pain for all concerned, but an necessary evil.